bitmodo/bitform/doc/vision.md

 This module should follow the recommendations set for pages, by being as extensible as possible.
 All the included pages, layouts, and components should be able to be swapped and configured with ease.
-All the components on the login/register pages, dashboard pages, etc. should be extensible and exchangable with other components.
+All the components on the login/register pages, dashboard pages, etc. should be extensible and exchangeable with other components.
 This means that other modules should be able to add components to these pages without actually being included in the module.

 #### Configuration Module